mattermost/mattermost-developer-documentation/site/content/contribute/mobile/unsigned/ios.md

 ---
-title: "Sign Unsigned iOS"
+title: "Sign unsigned iOS builds"
-heading: "Signing Unsigned iOS Builds in Mattermost"
+heading: "Sign unsigned iOS builds"
 description: "Learn about the steps needed to modify and sign the Mattermost app so it can be distributed and installed on iOS devices."
 date: 2018-05-20T11:35:32-04:00
 weight: 2